 Dr. Charlie Strange is a Professor of Pulmonary and Critical Care Medicine at MUSC with faculty appointments in the Department of Medicine and the Department of Graduate Studies.
 His clinical interests include chronic obstructive pulmonary disease (with specialty interest in alpha-1 antitrypsin deficiency and bronchoscopic lung volume reduction) and interstitial lung disease (with specialty interest in the connective tissue diseases).

 Dr. Strange is available for physician consultations on the above research studies and continues active inpatient and outpatient clinical service.
-For this activity and teaching he has been listed in “Best Doctors in America” 2003-2006 for General Pulmonary and Critical Care Medicine, Interstitial Lung Diseases, and Chronic Obstructive Pulmonary Disease.
-In 2006 he was a MUSC Medical Student Faculty Excellence Award nominee.
+For this activity and teaching he has been listed in “Best Doctors in America” 2003-2015 for General Pulmonary and Critical Care Medicine, Interstitial Lung Diseases, and Chronic Obstructive Pulmonary Disease.